saurabh2013/simplerestapi/README.md

-# GoServ A sample test Application
+# SimpleRestApi A sample Rest Api
-This repository is part of a test application to serv data for another frontend sample
+This repository demonstrate a simple implementation of REST Api using grilla mux framework.